Simulation of interaction-induced chiral topological dynamics on a digital quantum computer

 While the presently studied model is interesting as it hosts chiral modes under periodic boundary conditions without physical edges, we demonstrate chiral propagation also under more traditional open boundary conditions (see Supplement \blue{S3}).
 On such a lattice, boundary-localized wavepackets unidirectionally propagate along the virtual boundary of the diagonal, bend at the corner and travel along the physical edges, and loop back onto the diagonal.
 In both cases, we successfully demonstrate quantum anomalous Hall-type topological transport on a fully programmable quantum platform, despite the inherent limitations of current-day NISQ-era devices.

-\textit{Discussion.}---In this work, we achieved the unprecedented demonstration of chiral propagating modes on a quantum computer.
+\textit{Discussion.}---In this work, we successfully demonstrated chiral propagating modes on a quantum computer.
 While observing such Chern propagation typically requires implementing 2D quantum anomalous Hall lattices, we instead employed a checkerboard model that maps into a 1D interacting chain with Pauli-like repulsive interactions.
-Through a combination of remapping the lattice to a spin chain and the use of appropriately-designed many-body interactions, we were able to circumvent circuit breadth limitations on present-day noisy intermediate-scale quantum (NISQ)-era quantum computers.
+Through a combination of remapping the lattice to a spin chain and the use of appropriately-designed many-body interactions~\cite{olekhno2020topological,lee2021many}, we were able to circumvent circuit breadth limitations on present-day noisy intermediate-scale quantum (NISQ)-era quantum computers.

-Indeed, quantum computers provide an incredibly versatile platform for investigating new condensed-matter phenomena, including those involving long-ranged or exotic many-body couplings.
+Indeed, quantum computers provide a versatile platform for investigating new condensed-matter phenomena, including those involving long-ranged or exotic many-body couplings.
 With a Hilbert space that harbors exponentially many degrees of freedom, they can accommodate various phenomena such as many-body scars, quantum phase transitions, and time crystals, even when the requisite interactions are challenging to realize on other platforms.
-While the full advantage of digital quantum simulation is realized with quantum error correction and fault-tolerant quantum computing, recent progress, including the present study, demonstrate already encouraging capabilities on rapidly advancing NISQ-era hardware.
-As a final remark, we point out that while we have focused on the quantum simulation of a 2D Chern insulator, our mapping method is general to arbitrary $d$-dimensional, $n$-band one-body systems (see Supplement \blue{S1}), and is readily applicable to study more sophisticated topological phenomena \footnote{For example, the paradigmatic Hofstadter model, which contains hopping with more general site-dependent phase factors on a rectangular lattice in comparison to the presently considered checkerboard model.
-We provide a discussion of its mapping and implementation in Supplement \blue{S1}.}
+While the full advantage of digital quantum simulation can only be realized with quantum error correction and fault-tolerant quantum computing, recent progress, including the present study, demonstrate already encouraging capabilities on rapidly advancing NISQ-era hardware.
+As a final remark, we point out that while we have focused on the quantum simulation of a 2D Chern insulator, our mapping method is general to arbitrary $d$-dimensional, $n$-band one-body systems (see Supplement \blue{S1}), and is readily applicable to study more sophisticated topological phenomena~\cite{lee2015geometric,chen2019direct,gu2016holographic,tuloup2020nonlinearity,peterson2020fractional,lee2018electromagnetic,yang2020photonic,kirmani2022probing, rahmani2020creating}\footnote{For example, the paradigmatic Hofstadter model, which contains hopping with more general site-dependent phase factors on a rectangular lattice in comparison to the presently considered checkerboard model.
+We provide a discussion of its mapping and implementation in Supplement \blue{S1}, which also referenced Refs.~\cite{PhysRevB.14.2239,PhysRevLett.45.494,PhysRevB.23.5632, PhysRevB.27.6083,PhysRevX.1.021014,PhysRevB.2.723,ginibre1969existence,trotter1959product,montvay1997quantum,malouf2002comparison,vidal2004efficient,hatano2005finding,andrew2007scalable,moll2018quantum,alvarez2018quantum,behera2019designing,sieberer2019digital,heyl2019quantum,cross2019validating,motta2020determining,jones2020quantum,qiskit2020textbook}.}.